|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 10: To Etosha National Park

 This morning we enter the Etosha National Park through its northern King Nehale Gate.
 Once we pass the park gates we will be on the watch for wildlife, stopping whenever they are close - we may even have to stop while they cross the road in front of us - wildlife has the right of way!
-We enjoy a picnic lunch at a Park rest stop and then continue on to our lodge located within the park.
-In the late afternoon we enjoy a safari game drive in search for elephants, giraffes, rhinos, lions, zebra and more.
+We enjoy a picnic lunch at a park rest stop and then continue on to our lodge located within the park.
+In the late afternoon we enjoy a safari game drive in search of elephants, giraffes, rhinos, lions, zebra and more.